Luke Biasi: Youth

 Biasi played high school soccer at Flowery Branch High School, as well as playing club soccer for a year with Georgia United, six years with Atlanta Fire United and a single year at the United Futbol Academy.

 College & Amateur

-In 2017, Biasi attended the University of Memphis to play college soccer.
+Biasi attended the University of Memphis to play college soccer.
 Over four seasons with the Tigers, included a truncated 2020 season due to the COVID-19 pandemic, Biasi made 49 appearances, scoring one goal and tallying two assists.
 He was named AAC All-Academic Team in both 2017 and 2018.
 In 2021, Biasi transferred to Syracuse University for his full senior season, making 18 appearances and finishing with one assist to his name.

 While at college, Biasi spent time in the USL PDL, now named the USL League Two, with Peachtree City MOBA in 2018, and Southern Soccer Academy Kings in 2021.

 Professional

 On February 24, 2022, Biasi signed his first professional contract, joining USL Championship club Pittsburgh Riverhounds prior to their 2022 season.
 He made his professional debut on April 2, 2022, starting in a 2–0 win over Loudoun United.
+Biasi picked up an assist against Charleston Battery, sending a through-ball to Tola Showunmi, who scored.
+The game finished 2–0.